yseulthb/yseulthb.github.io/_pages/projects.md

 These are latent projects that I investigate with more or less regularity on my spare time.

 ### Career history: Interviews of senior researchers <br/>
-*The idea is to interview several senior researchers with similar questions in order to give them space to reflect upon their own career in an open and sincere manner and to show the diversity of academic paths to the younger generation.*
+*The idea is to interview several senior researchers with similar questions in order to give them space to reflect upon their own career in an open and sincere manner and to show the diversity of academic paths to the younger generation.
+The interview transcriptions will be made available on the [Echoscience](https://www.echosciences-sud.fr/) platform for the French version and on this website for the English version.*

 ### Moral extremism and speciesism <br/>
 *Combining different approaches to adequately compare the justification systems behind carnism and veganism with the ones behind pro- and anti-animal experimentation positions.*